tartley/resume/Jonathan-Hartley-résumé.md

 small, happy teams, where I deliver business value by putting reliable, maintainable features into production on a predictable schedule.

-I believe in mentoring, radically jovial relationships, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
+I believe in mentoring, radically jovial relationships, real talk, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
 Great teams enable the creation of great individuals, not the other way around.

 I consult and mentor in Test-Driven Development (TDD), favoring the "London